zulip/zulip-js/README.md

 */
 ```

+## Streams
 ### Get Subscribed Streams
-`zulip.streams.subscriptions()` returns a promise that can be used to retreive the user's subscriptions.
+`zulip.streams.subscriptions()` returns a promise that can be used to retrieve the user's subscriptions.

 ```
 // After initializing the zulip object